Meromorphic Convexity on Complex Manifolds: Meromorphic Convexity

 (iv) Let $z\in X\setminus\widetilde{K}_X$.
 Then either there exists $f\in\mathscr{M}(X)\cap\mathscr{O}(K)$ with $f\not\in\mathscr{O}_z$ or $f \in \mathscr{O}_z$ and $|f(z)|>\|f\|_K$.
 If $f\not\in\mathscr{O}_z$, then $z\in P(f)$, the divisor of poles of the function $f$.
 Since $f\in\mathscr{O}(K)$, $P(f)$ cannot intersect $K$ and it follows that $P(f)$ is the desired hypersurface.
 If $f\in\mathscr{O}_z$ and $|f(z)|>\|f\|_K$, then the hypersurface $\overline{f^{-1}(f(z))}$ suffices. \end{proof}

 The following proposition describes the extension property of $\widetilde{K}_X$ on general complex manifolds.
-For a compact set $K$, we denote by $\overline{\mathscr{M}(X)}_{\mathcal{C}(K)}$ the closure, in the uniform norm on $K$, of the space of meromorphic functions on $X$ with divisor of poles away from $K$.
+For a compact set $K$, we denote by $\overline{\mathscr{M}(X)}_{\mathcal{C}(K)}$ the closure, in the uniform norm on $K$, of the space of meromorphic functions on $X$ whose pole divisor does not intersect $K$.